winitzki/scall/tutorial/programming_dhall.md

       in ca r farr
 ```

-We can generalize this code to a function that transforms an arbitrary bifunctor `F` into a functor `LFix (F a)`.
+We can generalize this code to a function that transforms an arbitrary bifunctor `F` into a `Functor` evidence for the type constructor `LFix (F a)`:

 ```dhall
 let bifunctorLFix